obamamen/MAZEGENERATORC/README.md

 ## Installation
 - Download all the files and put it somewhere in a folder.
-- Just change some properties in the main.c file, and compile.
+- If you want to change some properties, they are in the main.c file, and then **compile**.

 ### Contributing